dnlbowers/battleships/README.md

 ## **Honorable Mentions**
 * [Mark Cutajar](https://github.com/markcutajar) - Truly, if Data science were a superpower, Mark would be the equivalent of superman.
 He was with me at several points throughout the development process and was always on call when I needed him to cross-reference my ideas.
 * [Richard Wells](https://github.com/D0nni387) - Taught me what it means to have a mentor.
 Richard has always been perfect for me as a mentor on this learning journey; however, I understood how to use him to his full potential during this project.
 Our relationship feels like it has blossomed into junior and senior developers on the same team.
-[Sean Murphy](https://github.com/nazarja) - Provided me the pseudo-code I required to print two boards side by side.
+[Sean Murphy](https://github.com/nazarja) - Provided me a runnable example I required to print two boards side by side.
 Not only did he give me exactly what I needed, but he spent the necessary time to break it down and explain it step by step so that I understood the code and was able to adapt it to my project without issue.
+* [Matt Bodden](https://github.com/MattBCoding) - Matt helped me understand how to document the data model in the readme and generally just always a top man in a time of need.
+[Steven Weir](https://github.com/StevenWeir038) -  Steven did not directly help with the code.
+However, since we began the course together, he has gone out on his way to check in with me intermittently, and I cannot express how much this sense of camaraderie has brought me through some challenging moments and especially for this project.
+I am not sure how he does it, but he always pops up at the exact moment I need a nice collection of alphanumeric characters to connect with and relate too
+* The code institute Slack community as a whole who tested and supported throughout.

-* And the biggest thanks goes to my wife and child, who have had to deal with me face to face through it all.
-Oliver has been my reason for the change and Analise my inspiration.
+* And the **biggest thanks goes to** my wife and child, who have had to deal with me face to face through it all. **Oliver** has been my reason for the change and **Analise** my inspiration.

 ## **Credits**
 * Python OOP Tutorial series by Corey Schafer for general reference on working with classes and OOP in general  - [First of six videos in the series](https://youtu.be/ZDa-Z5JzLYM)